DAOmasons/daomasons-docs/docs/Intro/about.md

 # DAO Masons

 ### Our mission is to help DAOs win.

 Because when DAOs win, we all win.

 It's that simple.
 We believe in the massive potential of DAOs and we're working to help them win, however we can.

+Ready for your next win?
+Contact us for a [free consultation](https://buvld99oreh.typeform.com/to/QAzLnvZJ).

 ## How we can help your DAO

 ### DAO Design

 We start with your idea, existing organization or DAO.
 DAO Masons will design a functional DAO with a governance surface that helps you make decisions, coordinate, and grow.
 We gather input from your team and community.
 We help you define your mission, vision, and values and the mechanisms that help you stay aligned and moving toward meaningful outcomes.

 ### Development